rse/extraction/README.md

 references to the original objects and hence can be further mutated by the caller.

-The Extraction library is primarily intended for two particular use
-cases: to support the persisting and restoring of arbitrary in-memory object graph structures (where the cycle problem has to be resolved) and to support the generation of responses in REST APIs based on object graphs (where the cycle problem and the partial information problem has to be resolved).
+The Extraction library is intended for two main use cases: primarily, to support the generation of responses in REST APIs based on object graphs (where the cycle problem and the partial information problem has to be resolved) and, secondarily, to support the persisting and restoring of arbitrary in-memory object graph structures (where the cycle problem has to be resolved, too).

 Sneak Preview
 -------------